 - Mission Directors

 - Operational Policy (ADS)

 - Resource Portal

-Elizabeth (Beth) Hogan is the Acting Assistant Administrator for the Latin America and Caribbean Bureau (LAC), while also serving as the Senior Deputy Assistant Administrator (S/DAA) for LAC.
-Her responsibilities include oversight of USAID’s programs, policies, strategic planning and personnel throughout the region that includes 11 bilateral field Missions, 3 regional Missions and 2 “non presence” country programs.
-Prior to assuming her role as Senior DAA for LAC, Ms. Hogan served as the Director of the Haiti Task Team, which was created in the aftermath of the 2010 earthquake to provide programmatic and policy support to the USAID Mission in Haiti and serve as the lead communications link between USAID and U.S. audiences.
+Elizabeth (Beth) Hogan is the Acting Assistant Administrator for the Latin America and Caribbean Bureau (LAC).
+Her responsibilities include oversight of USAID’s programs, policies, strategic planning and personnel throughout the region that includes 12 bilateral field Missions, 3 regional Missions and 3 “non presence” country programs.
+Prior to assuming her role as AA, Ms. Hogan served as the Senior Deputy Assistant Administrator (S/DAA) for LAC.
+Ms. Hogan also served as Director of the Haiti Task Team, which was created in the aftermath of the 2010 earthquake to provide programmatic and policy support to the USAID Mission in Haiti and serve as the lead communications link between USAID and U.S. audiences.

 Ms. Hogan is a member of the Senior Foreign Service with over 30 years of development experience gained from assignments in Latin America (Guatemala and Jamaica), Africa (South Africa) and Asia (India).
 Ms. Hogan also served as the Senior Development Counselor to the Ambassador to the US Permanent Mission to the United Nations in Geneva.